 3. Tie a wire-edged ribbon over the rubber band and make a nice bow.
+Or fasten a circle of ribbon around the tin can then attach a separate bow.
 If you like, you can cut the ends of the ribbon on a slant, or in a vee shape, for a nice touch.

-4. Add sprigs of fresh evergreen trimmings to the tin can and your Christmas candy cane vane is complete.
+4. Add a small potted poinsettia, sprigs of fresh evergreens or other seasonal trimmings to the tin can and your Christmas candy cane vane is complete.